Vestibular Migraine vs BPPV: Key Differences in Symptoms, Causes and Treatment

 FAQ About BPPV and Vestibular Migraine

-BPPV is treated with crystal repositioning maneuvers like the Epley, Semont, or Lampert-Barbeque maneuver while vestibular migraine treatment is usually trigger- control, lifestyle modification, and medication.
+BPPV is treated with crystal repositioning maneuvers like the Epley, Semont, or Lampert-Barbeque maneuver while vestibular migraine treatment is usually trigger- control, lifestyle modification, and migraine-medication.

 Dr. Archana Jhawar